 Overclocking the Red Devil RX 470

-Unfortunately, PowerColor originally shipped us a Red Devil RX 470 with its clocks locked down by its Performance BIOS to reference RX 470 boost speeds (1206MHz).
+Unfortunately, PowerColor shipped us a Red Devil RX 470 with its clocks locked down by its Performance BIOS to reference RX 470 boost speeds (1206MHz).
+They sent us a new BIOS which we simply did not have time to test after we flashed it yesterday, other than to note that the clocks were now set to PowerColor’s 1270MHz core clocks.
 The only clockspeed adjustment that we were originally able to make was to increase the memory clocks by 50MHz which did not have any positive impact on performance.

 At the 4% overclock, nothing has changed.
 The clock speed still is below 1206MHz and the temperature is unchanged.
 And Heaven’s score is basically within 0.1 frame rate.
 So we decided to increase the fan speed and the temperature target and return to a 4% overclock as below.

 Well, with our 4% overclock and the temperature target and fan speeds increased, the temperatures dropped to 65C – so there was no throttling – but the Heaven score remained unchanged and clocks still stayed at 1206MHz instead of at PowerColor’s advertised 1270MHz.
 Although we had increased the fan speed, the Red Devil RX 470 remained very quiet.